ammarhakim/gkylzero/.github/PULL_REQUEST_TEMPLATE/bugfix_template.md

 ## Solution

-_Explain how the bug is fixed.
+_Explain how the bug was fixed.
 Highlight the changes made to the code and why they address the issue._

 _List the components, files, or modules impacted by the fix._